 Regardless of how they became homeless, the fact remains that the homeless can benefit from the kindness of strangers.
 Many people get annoyed when a homeless person asks for a handout, but everyone needs and deserves to eat.
 By giving a homeless person a food gift card, you can ensure your contribution is being used to provide a fellow human being with a basic necessity – and a bit of hope that someone in the world cares.

 I Did This!

 Admittedly, it is not always easy to decipher whether or not a person who appears homeless is actually a person in need or just a person who hustles for other purposes.
-To clear your conscious of "What if they don't spend the money on food?,” you can go the extra step and buy meal certificates to feed the homeless.
+To clear your conscious of "What if they don't spend the money on food?” you can go the extra step and buy meal or food certificates to feed the homeless.

 Make a Difference

 animal welfare helping children community development environmental protection health & safety poverty & homelessness